[1] "data.frame"

 Exercise 12.17

-Given a data frame, use is.na and other functions such as apply or approx to:
+Given a data frame, use is.na and other functions like apply or approx to:

 1. remove all rows that bear at least one missing value,